Title IX

 Senator John Tower tried to exclude "revenue producing" sports from Title IX coverage

-Senator Jacob Javits unequal spending for different sports permitted if receiving same educational experience
+Senator Jacob Javits - Unequal spending for different sports permitted based on nature of particular sport

 Effectively accommodate interests and abilities.